 Tested is better.

-Here is what happened when we did these.
+Here is what happened when we did these with aa DIY snow groomer.
 It never packed the snow level.
-It never left corduroy.
+Never left corduroy.
 It often pushed the snow we wanted off the trail.
 When using the highly designed and tested groomers and snowblasters you really do get a level trail with packed snow that can actually be the depth you want.
 The designed groomers can cut off the high spots and drifts, leaving a level, perfectly groomed corduroy.
 This is a totally different game than any of the home made ones we used years ago or have seen on youtube.
 Getting a product that is designed to do the job correctly just makes a big difference in the final result.

 Some of the key things that are designed into the snowgroomers product include: Blades that cut up hard snow or cut through drifts and cut down ruts.
 Packing mechanism to pack the snow.
 Track layers that are for cross-country skiers, corduroy laying out the back end.
 Wings that knock back the sides so the snow does not fall back into your trail.